Breville Dual Boiler Review: Great Value Espresso Machine

 Cleaning and maintenance is an area in which this machine shines, especially when compared to similar double boilers.

-Sage upgraded the older model, the BES900, to the new BES920 and added an automatic descaling process.
+Breville upgraded the older model, the BES900, to the new BES920 and added an automatic descaling process.
 If you’re not familiar with prosumer espresso machines, let me tell you this is a HUGE selling point for this machine.
 Typically descaling is a task you want to avoid altogether because it involves, for most laypeople, either shipping the machine to a dealer or taking it to a local technician – both of which are expensive and time-consuming.
 But with the Dual Boiler, it’s as easy as pushing a few buttons.

 Not only that, but the BES920 now ships with a water hardness test strip.
 Enter the test results into the machine, and it will calibrate itself to your local water to tell you exactly when you must descale.
 (6).

-The boilers of the Sage Dual Boiler espresso machine are straightforward to drain, another upgrade from the last model.
+The boilers of the Breville Dual Boiler espresso machine are straightforward to drain, another upgrade from the last model.
 If you need to ship your machine somewhere, or you’re putting it in storage, simply undo two screws on the outside.
 The boilers will drain into the drip tray – a far cry from many machines requiring you to remove the outer casing and dig around inside.

 Less advanced day-to-day cleaning is even more manageable, and for the most part, this machine will alert you when anything is needed.
 Just keep the water tank full and the drip tray empty.
 The drip tray is even equipped with a cute little floating pop-up that will let you know it’s full.
 Wipe the outside surface with a damp cloth to free it from coffee oil stains.